low interest loan graphic

 What Exactly is Low-Interest Consumer Credit?

 Consumer credit encompasses any loan or borrowing facility extended to individuals for personal use, including credit cards, personal loans, auto financing, and home equity lines of credit.
 Low-interest consumer credit refers to these borrowing options where the Annual Percentage Rate (APR) is notably below the prevailing market average.
-Essentially, it’s securing borrowed funds at a more favorable cost, minimizing the interest you pay to the lender.
+Basically, it’s securing borrowed funds at a more favorable cost, minimizing the interest you pay to the lender.

 Why is a Low Interest Rate So Important?